jsgarvin/paparazzi/README.md

 Create a ruby script that you'll run hourly from a cron.

-    require 'rubygems' #unless you use some other gem package manager require 'paparazzi'
+    require 'rubygems' #unless you use another gem package manager require 'paparazzi'

     settings = {